What is a surfboard leash?

 Rail saver

-Rail saver is a wide strap section at the end of the surfboard leash that attaches to the surfboard.
-Rail saver protects the rail and the tail of the surfboard from the leash.
+Rail saver is a wide strap section at the end of the leash that attaches to the surfboard.
+Rail saver protects the rail and the tail of the surfboard from the cord.
 As leash is thinner it can dig into the surfboard if the wipeout is hard.
 All leashes today have rail saver pieces.

 Key Pocket

-How to attach you surfboard leash?
+How to attach your leash?

 Just use the nylon rope that comes with the leash.
 You can pull it through the leash cup so the knot keeps the leash in place or you can pull the loop through the leash cup and then pull the knot through the loop.
 Then you fasten the knot into the leash.
+Either way, just make surf that the nylon cord is not too long.
+It must not reach the rail of the surfboard as it can make a lot of damage to it during a wipeout.
+Make sure that the rail saver strap comes over the rail not the cord!

 Not to much to tell here.
-Just two things – wash your leash together with your surfboard after the session with fresh water and make sure the Velcro strap if closed at all times when you are not using the leash.
+Just two things – wash your leash together with your surfboard after the session with fresh water and make sure the Velcro strap if closed at all times when you are not using it.
 Wash away any sand that comes into it and you will be able to depend on your leash when the wipeout comes.

-1. daisy says:
+1. says: Alex

 I’m in the process of buying a super fish surf board with a swallow tail and am still learnin.
 Do I need a tailpad on this type of board or should i just wax it and take it out. please send me an email bak. thanks